mpaguilar/msa-toy/DOCSTRINGS.md

     4. Checks if the entry has expired using _is_expired.
     5. If expired, the file is deleted and None is returned.
     6. If not expired, the content from the cache entry is returned.
+    7. If JSON decoding fails, the file is deleted and None is returned.

 ---